Elton John

+Sir Elton Hercules John (born Reginald Kenneth Dwight; 25 March 1947) is a British singer, songwriter and pianist.
+His music and showmanship have had a significant, lasting effect on the music industry, and his songwriting partnership with the lyricist Bernie Taupin is one of the most successful in history.
+John was the 19th EGOT winner in history.
+He has sold over 300 million records worldwide, making him one of the best-selling music artists of all time.

-John was raised in the Pinner suburb of London and learned to play piano at an early age, winning a scholarship to the Royal Academy of Music, where he studied for five years.
-He formed the blues band Bluesology in 1962, but left it in 1967 to embark on a solo career.
-John met Taupin after they both answered an advert for songwriters.
-For two years, they wrote songs for other artists, and John worked as a session musician.
-John released his debut album Empty Sky in 1969, and a year later formed the Elton John Band and released his first hit single, "Your Song".
-John's critical success was at its peak in the 1970s, when he released a streak of chart-topping albums in the US and UK, which began with Honky Château (1972) and culminated with Rock of the Westies (1975).
-John continued his success in the 1980s and 1990s, having several hit singles and albums in both decades, and has continued to record new music since then.
-He has also had success in musical films and theatre, composing music for The Lion King, Aida, and Billy Elliot the Musical.
-In 2018, John began his ongoing farewell tour Farewell Yellow Brick Road, which is scheduled to conclude in 2023.
-His life and career were dramatised in the 2019 biopic Rocketman.
+John learnt to play piano at an early age, winning a scholarship to the Royal Academy of Music.
+In the 1960s he formed the blues band Bluesology, wrote songs for other artists alongside Taupin, and worked as a session musician, before releasing his debut album, Empty Sky (1969).
+Throughout the next six decades, John cemented his status as a cultural icon with 32 studio albums, including Honky Château (1972), Goodbye Yellow Brick Road (1973), Rock of the Westies (1975), Sleeping with the Past (1989), The One (1992), Songs from the West Coast (2001), The Diving Board (2013) and The Lockdown Sessions (2021).
+His catalogue of hit singles includes "Your Song", "Tiny Dancer", "Rocket Man", "Crocodile Rock", "Bennie and the Jets", "Don't Go Breaking My Heart", "I'm Still Standing", "Sacrifice", "Can You Feel the Love Tonight" and "Cold Heart".
+He has also had success in musical films and theatre, composing music for The Lion King (1994), Aida (2000), and Billy Elliot the Musical (2005).
+John's final tour, Farewell Yellow Brick Road (2018–2023), became the highest-grossing tour ever at the time.
+His life and career were dramatised in the 2019 biographical film Rocketman.

-Outside of music, John is an HIV/AIDS charity fundraiser and has been involved in the fight against AIDS since the late 1980s.
-He established the Elton John AIDS Foundation in 1992, which has raised over £300 million since its inception, and a year later he began hosting his annual AIDS Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscar parties in the Hollywood film industry.
-John was the chairman and director of Watford F.C, from 1976 to 1987, and again from 1997 to 2002, and is an honorary life president of the club.
-From the late 1970s to the late 1980s, John developed a severe addiction problem to drugs and alcohol, but has been sober since 1990.
-Having been with Canadian filmmaker David Furnish since 1993, they entered into a civil partnership in 2005 and married in 2014 after same-sex marriage became legal in England and Wales.
+John is an HIV/AIDS charity fundraiser and has been involved in the fight against AIDS since the late 1980s.
+In 1992 he established the Elton John AIDS Foundation, which has raised over £300 million since its inception, and a year later he began hosting his annual AIDS Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscars parties in the Hollywood film industry.
+John was the chairman and director of Watford Football Club from 1976 to 1987, and again from 1997 to 2002, and is an honorary life president of the club.
+From the late 1970s to the late 1980s, John developed a severe addiction to drugs and alcohol, but has been clean and sober since 1990.
+In 2005 he entered a civil partnership with his long-term partner, the Canadian filmmaker David Furnish.
+They married in 2014, when same-sex marriage was legalised in England and Wales.